minprog/programming-2/30 Problem Sets/50 Python/20 Exercises.md

 ## Installing Python

-To install Python in the appliance simply execute the following two commands in the terminal:
+To install Python in the appliance simply execute the following commands in the terminal:

 	sudo apt-get install python-matplotlib